Celebrate and explore

 Studio Music: Open to serious musicians looking to develop their skills and explore performance in a sophisticated way.
 Students will work on repertoire illustrative of developing excellence in their particular instrument/voice.
 Students must be able to practice independently and will be expected to demonstrate exemplary progress towards their targeted goals through performance.
 A final program/ recital to showcase progress will be expected during each semester of participation.
 Prerequisite: Departmental permission and demonstrated expertise via audition or participation in WRA’s ensembles.

 Jazz Ensemble: This course is offered to students who want to develop and grow in their performance and understanding of jazz.
-Instrumentation is limited to those in a standard jazz ensemble: saxophones, trumpets, trombones, percussion, keyboards and guitars.
+Instrumentation is open to any and all interested.
 Band members will learn advanced scales, sight-reading and elements of jazz theory.
-Band Members will perform varying styles of Jazz Literature that will include swing, bebop, big band, blues, Dixieland, funk, pop, rock, gospel, fusion and multi-ethnic repertoire.
-This is a performance-based ensemble, where concerts take place in the evening and perhaps on weekends.
+Band Members will perform varying styles underneath the umbrella of Jazz Literature, which can include swing, bebop, big band, blues, funk, pop, rock, gospel, fusion and multi-ethnic repertoire.
+This is a performance-based ensemble where concerts take place both on campus and off campus.
+The course can be taken as a semester elective or a year-long course.

 ELECTRIC STRING ORCHESTRA